-- MobileLAN access Utility.
+- MobileLAN access Configuration Wizard.
+For more information, run the wizard. - MobileLAN access Utility.
 For help, see "Using the MobileLAN access Utility" in the next section. - Web browser interface.
 For help, see "Using the Web Browser Interface" later in this section.